 Drinking water: Almost nobody that I know, including myself, drinks enough water a day.
 Low-grade dehydration can lead to fatigue, irritability, poor skin, and a suppressed immune system.
 Men should drink about three liters of water a day, and women should drink just slightly less.
 An easy way to do this is to carry a liter-sized reusable water bottle with you and make sure that you go through it three times a day.
 Other liquids like soda or soup do count towards your daily fluid intake but should not be the only things you rely on for hydration!
 Coffee, tea, and alcohol are dehydrating and should not be counted.

-Eating a balanced healthy diet: Try to eat a healthy blend of fresh whole foods, plenty of vegetables and fruits, fresh herbs, whole grains, beans, legumes, monounsaturated fats (i.e. extra virgin olive oil, avocados, nuts, seeds).
+Eating a balanced plant-based diet: Try to eat a healthy blend of fresh whole foods, plenty of vegetables and fruits, fresh herbs, whole grains, beans, legumes, nuts, and seeds.
 Keep animal proteins, sugar, coffee, soda, processed foods, and alcohol to a minimum.
 Organic and local foods should be chosen over conventionally grown.
 Freshly prepared vegetable and/or fruit juices are a great way to get those good nutrients and vitamins into your system.

 Staying active: While regular exercise, simply for exercise’s sake, is important, some of us with busy schedules or long commutes find it hard to get the recommended 150 minutes a week of aerobic activity.
 But there are many things you can do throughout the day to increase your overall level of activity.
 Taking the stairs instead of the elevator is a great way to start.
 Taking the express trains and walking an extra ten blocks usually takes the same amount of time but gives you a few minutes of exercise.
 I’ll often walk for a while instead of making a transfer.
 Doing calf lifts (pushing yourself up to your tip-toes and then back again) while you wait in line is a great way to stay active while saving time.
 And of course, the big one—biking instead of taking the train or driving.
 While this is a more serious investment, in terms of equipment, skill, and comfort, the payoff is huge.
 Bicycles are usually just as fast as a train or a car in the City, and you get to spend your time exercising instead of sitting there!
 Central Park and the Westside bike path are great places to start riding, and while there are a lot of cars in Manhattan, you get accustomed to it sooner than you might think.
 If you are serious about staying more active on a day-to-day basis, consider biking.